KageBunshin21/Aussie_Go-Road/README.txt

 3.8.
 Closing the app
 ---------------------------------------------------------------------------------------------------
 Step 1.
 From the main screen, click on the "exit" button in the bottom right corner of the screen.
 Step 2.
-Click "yes" when prompted with a message that says "are you sure?".
+Click "yes" when prompted with a message that asks if you are sure.
 Step 3.
 The app will now close.

 ---------------------------------------------------------------------------------------------------